MangaCutter/MangaCutter/README.md

-# MangaCutter
+# MaCu - MangaCutter

-Tool for downloading and manipulating with manga scans.
+Application for downloading and manipulating with manga scans.
 Easy way to cut scans automatically fast and accurate.

 Guides will be added soon.